DaoCloud/DaoCloud-docs/docs/en/docs/download/modules/middleware/rabbitmq.md

 ## Verification

-In the directory where you downloaded the offline installation package and checksum file, execute the following command to verify the integrity:
+In the directory where you downloaded the offline installation package and checksum file, run the following command to verify the integrity:

 ```sh
 echo "$(cat rabbitmq_0.13.1_amd64_checksum.sha512sum)" | sha512sum -c